WorksButNotTested/frida-cshell/README.md

 ret: 0x00000000`00000000 0
 ->
 ```

-# TODO
-Commandlets not yet implemented:
-* `fd` - Show open file descriptors (for Unix like OS)
-* `src` - Support loading Javascript from file to augment the set of supported Commandlets.

-Others
-* Support for modifying write protected memory
-* Add support for display exception information in the event of an unhandled signal

 # Commands
 In contrast to a conventional shell, commands are not processes to be executed, but rather functions. `C` functions within the target application.
 For example, we can call `malloc` to provide us some memory as follows: